Row-strict dual immaculate functions: Introduction

 In this paper we define \emph{row-strict immaculate tableaux} of a given composition shape, and study their generating function. \sheila{By identifying the correct descent set}, we show that our combinatorial definition of the row-strict dual immaculate functions is equivalent to applying the involution $\psi$ to the dual immaculate functions \svw{in Theorem~\ref{the:RIasDI}}, and can also be obtained \sheila{from the Hopf algebra of noncommutative symmetric functions by suitably defined} creation operators \svw{in Theorem~\ref{thm:row-strict-via-creationops}}.

-We are able to quickly obtain many results from~\cite{BBSSZ2014} by application of the $\psi$ involution \svw{in Theorem~\ref{thm:psiresults}.} \emn{We also carefully construct skew row-strict dual immaculate functions} and define hook dual immaculate functions \svw{and obtain results for them in our final two sections.} \sheila{In this work} we focus primarily on combinatorial aspects of the row-strict dual immaculate functions. \sheila{0-Hecke modules for these new functions are defined in~\cite{NSvWVW2022b}.}
+We are able to quickly obtain many results from~\cite{BBSSZ2014} by application of the involution $\psi$ \svw{in Theorem~\ref{thm:psiresults}.} \emn{We also carefully construct skew row-strict dual immaculate functions} and define hook dual immaculate functions, \svw{obtaining results for them in our final two sections.} \sheila{In this work} we focus primarily on combinatorial aspects of the row-strict dual immaculate functions. \sheila{We investigate 0-Hecke modules for these new functions in~\cite{NSvWVW2022b}.}

-\textbf{Acknowledgements.} The authors would like to thank the Algebraic Combinatorics Research Community program at ICERM through which this research took place.
+\textbf{Acknowledgments.} The authors would like to thank \sheilaMar{Sarah Mason for bringing to their attention an incorrect equation in the first version of the paper,} \svwMar{ the referee for thoughtful comments, and} the Algebraic Combinatorics Research Community program at ICERM through which this research took place.
 The third author was supported in part by the National Sciences Research Council of Canada.